pyarepiyush/P3-Wrangle-OpenStreetMap-Data/README.md

 **P3 Wrangle OpenStreeMap data for San Francisco with MongoDB.pdf** --> PDF version of documentation of the assignment

+**study components of osm file.py** --> Code to study the components of OSM file, and find issues with the data

+**function to update address values.py** --> Define function to update address values

+**function to update county values.py** -->  Define function to update county values

+**function to update zip values.py** --> Define function to update zip values

+**function to clean osm data.py** --> Define function to clean osm data

 **Upload JSON to MongoDB.py** --> python script with code to upload JSON format into MongoDB

+**clean and upload as JSON document.py** --> Calls function to clean the data and upload cleaned data in JSON format.

 **generate osm sample file.py** --> python script to generate sample file (taken from course notes)

-**osm data cleanup and upload as JSON.py** --> python script for OSM data cleanup and upload clean data into JSON format

 **sf_sample.osm** --> sample file generated to test run the scripts

-**study components of osm file.py** --> Code to study the components of OSM file, and find issues with the data